karth878/TimelineProject/expanded_internet_timeline.md

 **Impact:** Generative AI began transforming creative processes, content creation, and knowledge work across sectors including education, media, software development, design, and customer service.
 This technology democratized access to powerful creation tools while simultaneously disrupting established creative professions and workflows.

 **Ethical/Societal Concern:** The rapid adoption of generative AI raised significant questions about copyright infringement, as these systems were trained on vast datasets of human-created works without explicit permission.
 Additionally, concerns emerged about job displacement, misinformation potential, algorithmic bias, and the future of human creativity in an AI-augmented world.

-**Suggested Graphic:** A photograph of a public demonstration of generative AI tools at a conference or educational setting, or a screenshot of ChatGPT's interface showing its conversational capabilities (using an official press image, not AI-generated content).